KrzysztofKowalczyk/vertx-client-builder-poc/readme.md

 This way once the executor is created, doing rest on any API is trivial.

 I chose to return Future, but concept would work the same if get is taking 2 Handlers or AsyncResult.
-Samve for returning RxJava Single, CompletableFuture etc. RxJava observable should work nice with multipart post.
+Same for returning RxJava Single, CompletableFuture etc. RxJava observable should work nice with multipart post.

 What next:
 - Check how it would look like if we provide Vert.x at the end not at the start of building?